What is Meiosis?

 Examples of Meiosis

 Human meiosis occurs in the sex organs.
 Male testis produce sperm and female ovaries produce eggs.
-Before these gametes are made however, the DNA must be reduced.
-Human have 23 distinct chromosomes, existing in homologous pairs between maternal and paternal DNA, meaning 46 chromosomes.
+Before these gametes are made, however, the DNA must be reduced.
+Humans have 23 distinct chromosomes, existing in homologous pairs between maternal and paternal DNA, meaning 46 chromosomes.
 Before meiosis, the DNA in the cell is replicated, producing 46 chromosomes in 92 sister chromatids.
 Each pair of sister chromatids has a corresponding (either maternal or paternal) set of sister chromosomes.
 These pairs are known as homologous chromosomes.
 During meiosis I, these homologous chromosomes line up and divide.
 This leaves 23 chromosomes in each cell, each chromosome consisting of sister chromatids.
 These chromatids may no longer be identical, as crossing-over may have occurred during metaphase I of meiosis I. Finally, meiosis II takes place, and the sister chromatids are separated into individual cells.
 This leaves 4 cells, each with 23 chromosomes, or 4 haploid cells.

-Fruit flies have 4 pairs of chromosomes, or 8 chromosomes in regular cells.
+Fruit flies have 4 pairs of chromosomes or 8 chromosomes in regular cells.
 Before meiosis takes place, each chromosome is replicated, leaving 8 chromosomes and 16 sister chromatids.
 Meiosis I takes place, and there are 2 cells, each with only 4 chromosomes.
 Each chromosome is still made of sister chromatids, and some crossing-over may have occurred during metaphase I. Meiosis II now takes place on those two cells.
 In total, 4 cells are created, again.
 However, these cells have 4 chromosomes.
 When two gametes meet to create a new fruit fly, the resulting zygote will have 8 chromosomes of 4 pairs of sister chromosomes, 4 coming from each parent.

 Related Biology Terms